D'Angelo: 2001–2013: Personal struggles and delayed album

 By 2005, D'Angelo's girlfriend had left him, his attorney had become displeased with him, and most of his family was not in touch with him.
-He also parted ways with Trenier and tour manager Alan Leeds.
+He also parted ways with Trenier and Leeds, his tour manager.
 After a car accident and an arrest on DUI and marijuana possession charges, D'Angelo left Virgin Records in 2005 and checked into the Crossroads Centre rehabilitation clinic in Antigua.
 In 2005, his recording contract was acquired by J Records, following rumors of D'Angelo signing to Bad Boy Records.
-Despite no solo output, D'Angelo collaborated with some R&B and hip hop artists during this period between albums, appearing on albums such as J Dilla's The Shining (2006), Snoop Dogg's Tha Blue Carpet Treatment (2006), Common's Finding Forever (2007), and Q-Tip's The Renaissance (2008).
+Despite no solo output, D'Angelo collaborated with some R&B and hip-hop artists during this period between albums, appearing on albums such as J Dilla's The Shining (2006), Snoop Dogg's Tha Blue Carpet Treatment (2006), Common's Finding Forever (2007), and Q-Tip's The Renaissance (2008).

 D'Angelo's subsequent solo work was extensively delayed.
 Production for a full-length follow-up to Voodoo was stagnant, as he was working on and off mostly by himself during 2002.
 D'Angelo attempted to play every instrument for the project, striving for complete creative control similar to that of Prince.
 Russell Elevado described the resulting material as "Parliament/Funkadelic meets the Beatles meets Prince, and the whole time there's this Jimi Hendrix energy".
 However, those who previewed its songs found it to be unfinished.
-In the years that followed, D'Angelo's personal problems worsened, descending to drug and alcohol addiction.
+D'Angelo's personal problems worsened, descending to drug and alcohol addiction.
 In January 2005 he was arrested and charged with possession of marijuana and cocaine.
-Various mugshots began circulating around the time, showing the singer looking overweight and unhealthy, in stark contrast to the muscular D'Angelo seen in promotion for Voodoo.
 In September 2005, a week after being sentenced on the drug charges, he was involved in a car accident, and was rumored to be critically injured.
 However, a week after the crash a statement was issued by D'Angelo's attorney stating that he was fine, continuing to say, "He is anxious to finish the recording of his soul masterpiece that the world has patiently awaited."